 Based on my experience, there is no perfect carrier for each stage of a baby’s development.
 When Felix was a newborn, the best carrier by far was the Solly Baby wrap (read my full review here).
 It distributed the weight so nicely, did not dig into any part of me, and was ultra soft and comfortable for Felix.
 I would probably still be using it if he didn’t weigh as much as he does (I have a giant, 20lb 5 month old).

 I didn’t feel he was as well cocooned in any of the Ergo Baby carriers we had, and only went between the Solly Baby wrap and my Artipoppe carrier until he was closer to 4 months old.
+For longer periods of babywearing, we tend to go for a hiking backpack carrier now like the Osprey Poco LT.

 Additionally, unfortunately the mesh is too scratchy for my baby’s soft skin.
 It digs into my shoulders as well if I’m wearing spaghetti straps or a bathing suit.